top of page

 About

-Gwyneth Rix is an American mezzo-soprano born and raised in the Greater Philadelphia area.
+Gwyneth Rix is a Canadian-American mezzo-soprano born and raised in the Greater Philadelphia area.
 While she began her formal musical studies at the age of six as a pianist, she has been singing her whole life.
 When she began voice lessons at the age of thirteen, she quickly switched her concentration to singing.
 In 2017, Gwyneth was the youngest ever singer to join Vox Ama Deus.
 She later went on to attend the Philadelphia International Music Festival in 2018, the Bel Canto Institute in Florence in 2019, and the Washington National Opera Institute in 2021.
 She made her operatic debut in January of 2020 as the titular character in Amahl and the Night Visitors.
 That same year, she won an encouragement award in her region of the Schmidt Vocal Competition, of which she would be a finalist in 2021.
 Throughout high school, Gwyneth was consistently involved with both the Delaware Valley Opera Company and the Harriton Theater Company.

-At Boston University, she performs regularly with the BU Singers and BU Symphonic Chorus as both a chorister and soloist.
+At Boston University, she performed regularly with the BU Singers and BU Symphonic Chorus as both a chorister and soloist.
 Notable venues include the Kimmel Center in Philadelphia, Symphony Hall in Boston, and the Royal College of Music Concert Hall.
-She has sung premiers of works by student composers and performs in the opera scenes program every semester.
+She has sung premiers of works by student composers and performed in the opera scenes program every semester.
 Gwyneth is passionate about early and 20th-century choral music and subs regularly with the Church of the Advent choir in Boston.

-This spring and summer, Gwyneth Looks forward to her senior recital and debuting the roles of La Badessa in BU's production of Suor Angelica and Arcane in Ensemble Orquesta's production of Handel's Teseo in LondonAfterwards, she will attend the Opera Caledonia Vocal Studio course in Edinburgh.
+This summer, Gwyneth looks forward to debuting the role of Arcane in Ensemble Orquesta's production of Handel's Teseo in London.
+Afterwards, she will attend the Opera Caledonia Vocal Studio course in Edinburgh.

 In rehearsal for Young Frankenstein the Musical -a Fine Work of Art